 9.22 Signal Station Traffic

-Name: Signal Station Traffic Definition: A traffic signal station is a place on shore from which signals are made to regulate the movement of traffic.
+Name: Signal Station Traffic [IHOREG 365] Definition: A traffic signal station is a place on shore from which signals are made to regulate the movement of traffic.
 Code: 'SignalStationTraffic' Remarks: A signal station is a place on shore from which signals are made to ships at sea (IHO Dictionary, S-32, 5th Edition).
-Aliases: (none) Supertype: OrganisationContactArea Feature use type: geographic Permitted primitives: point surface
+Aliases: SISTAT Supertype: OrganisationContactArea Feature use type: geographic Permitted primitives: point surface

 Attribute Bindings